Introduction

 • Community, ecosystem, and maturity: An active open source community, detailed documentation, and a growing ecosystem of clients and plugins can accelerate development and provide long-term support.
 Maturity often correlates with reliability and stability in production.

 By aligning these factors with your workload characteristics (such as data dimensionality, update frequency, and latency tolerance) you can choose a vector database that meets your performance goals and operational constraints.
+Increasingly, the deciding factor is how well a database fits your existing data-platform commitments and your retrieval-augmented generation or agent workloads, with database extensions now handling tens of millions of vectors before a dedicated engine becomes necessary.

 Conclusion